-A central factor of the proliferation of environmental toxics is the conscious and deliberate nature of their production, marketing, export, permitting and release by corporations and State agencies despite their well-known and well documented risks and impacts.
-Identifying the disproportionate and often devastating impacts on Indigenous women as "environmental violence" for which the US and the corporations it licenses can be held accountable is a new concept.
+A central factor of the proliferation of environmental toxics is the conscious and deliberate nature of their production, marketing, export and release despite their well-known and well documented risks and impacts.
+Identifying the disproportionate and often devastating impacts on Indigenous women as "environmental violence" for which States and corporations can be held accountable is an even newer concept.
+A review of some of the inter-related human rights affirmed in international standards can begin to provide the elements and framework for the development of this emerging concept.
+These include, inter alia: